Driven-dissipative quantum battery with nonequilibrium reservoirs: introduction

-\section{Introduction}
+\section{introduction}

-A central issue in quantum technology is to explore how to utilize the quantum resource to accomplish various tasks which can not be realized in the classical counterpart.
-One of such tasks originates from the energy storage, which coins the word ``quantum battery''.
-A typical quantum battery device is composed of a charger which supplies the energy to the battery, and a battery which is used to store and extract energy.
+A central challenge in quantum technology is to explore how quantum resources can be utilized to perform tasks that are unattainable with classical systems.
+One such task arises in the realm of energy storage, giving rise to the concept of the ``quantum battery''.
+A typical quantum battery system consists of a charger, which supplies energy, and a battery, which stores and releases the energy.

-Ever since the concept of quantum battery was proposed by Alicke and Fannes~\cite{RA2013}, several quantum battery models have been put forward in different physical systems, for example, the spin or resonator chain model~\cite{TP2018,DF2018,DR2019,YY2019, JC2020,DR2020,ZL2020,SG2020,VP2020,DR2020, FC2021,FZ2021,OA2022,FZ2022,YY2022}, the Tavis-Cummings and Dicke model in quantum optics~\cite{LF2016,GM2019,DZ2020,AC2020s,WL2021,FQ2022}, Rydberg atom system~\cite{YY2021}.
-In some of these systems, the Floquent technology has been used to enhance the performance of the quantum battery~\cite{SY2020,SY2021,SM2022}.
-Since a quantum system is inevitable to couple to the reservoirs, the quantum battery which is subject to the open system is now also evoking significant interests~\cite{FB2019,CL2019m,DF2019i,AC2020,MC2020x,FH2020,FT2020,FT,WC2021,KX2021,FM2022}.
+Ever since the concept of the quantum battery was introduced by Alicki and Fannes~\cite{RA2013}, numerous quantum battery models have been proposed in various physical systems.
+Examples include spin or resonator chain models~\cite{TP2018,DF2018,DR2019,YY2019,JC2020,DR2020,ZL2020,SG2020,VP2020, FC2021,FZ2021,OA2022,FZ2022,YY2022}, Tavis-Cummings and Dicke models in quantum optics~\cite{LF2016,GM2019,DZ2020,AC2020s,WL2021,FQ2022}, and Rydberg atom systems~\cite{YY2021}.
+In some of these systems, Floquet engineering has been employed to enhance the performance of quantum batteries~\cite{SY2020,SY2021,SM2022}.
+Given that quantum systems are inherently coupled to their environments, quantum batteries in open systems are now drawing increasing attention~\cite{FB2019,CL2019m,DF2019i,AC2020,MC2020x,FH2020,FT2020,FT,WC2021,KX2021,FM2022}.

-The simplest open system for quantum battery is probably two coupled two-level-system setup, which is subject to the external environments.
-One of them is driven by a classical field and can serve as the charger and the other one can serve as the battery~\cite{DF2019i}.
-In this paper, we further couple the charger and battery with two independent reservoirs that can exchange energy (for boson reservoirs) or particles (for fermion reservoirs) with the system.
-We emphasize that our model is established by a non-equilibrium setup, where the temperature difference for boson reservoirs or chemical potential difference for fermion reservoirs supplies the non-equilibrium for the system.
+{The simplest open system for a quantum battery is perhaps a setup involving two coupled two-level systems, each interacting with external environments.
+One of these systems, driven by a classical field, acts as the charger, while the other serves as the battery~\cite{DF2019i,shao2025}.
+To explore how particle exchange between the system and reservoirs impacts the quantum battery's performance, we further couple the charger and battery to two independent fermionic reservoirs.
+The nonequilibrium effect is characterized by the chemical potential difference between these reservoirs.
+In this quantum open system, the external driving applied to the charger provides energy to the system, necessitating a reassessment of efficiency.
+Moreover, the nonequilibrium nature of the reservoirs plays a crucial role in shaping the steady-state properties of the system.}